Alisha-0321/PrediF/README.md

 This repository contains two approaches to predict the tests that an order-dependent test may be dependent on.
-To run PrediF_LLM, follow the following steps,
+To run PrediF_L, follow the following steps,

 # PrediF_L